buzzn/buzzn-reader/README.md

   - Fork the repository on Github
   - Create a named feature branch (like add_component_x)
   - pull branch and Write you change
+  - Write tests for your change (if applicable)
+  - Run the tests, ensuring they all pass
   - Submit a Pull Request using Github

 ## Release